 TGax Editor: Make the following changes in section 9.3.1.23.5, D1.1 p52.36 (#CID 9494):

-The User Info field of the BSRP variant Trigger frame is defined in Figure 9-52e (User Info field) and the Trigger Dependent User Info field is not present.
+The User Info field of the BSRP variant Trigger frame is defined in Figure 9-52e (User Info field) and the Trigger Dependent User Info field is defined in Figure 9-52k (Trigger Dependent Common Info field for the BSRP variant).
+The Trigger Dependent User Info field is only present when AID12 subfield set to 0.

+The Preferred AC subfield indicates the BSR carries the AC as indicated or higher priority AC(s) is recommended as a response to the Trigger frame (see 9.3.1.23 (Trigger frame format)).
+The encoding of the Preferred AC subfield is shown in Table 9-25i (Preferred AC subfield encoding).

+Figure 9-52k Trigger Dependent Common Info field for BSRP variant